-Technical Interventions: The technical interventions should come directly from the conceptual framework.
+Technical Sectors and Interventions: The technical interventions should be designed and prioritized to address the key drivers of food insecurity and malnutrition for each sub population targeted by the activity.
+The technical interventions should come directly from the conceptual framework.
 This section should include an explanatory narrative about what the interventions will be, the evidence about why those interventions are being prioritized, and how they will be integrated by sector, sequenced, and layered within the FFP activity and with other stakeholders' (U.S. Government, other donors and stakeholders) investments to achieve the goal.
 Applicants must explain how the proposed technical interventions contribute directly to the ToC.
+In addition, a clear methodology/justification, supported by evidence, must be presented justifying how the Applicant prioritized and selected their approach/interventions to respond to the identified underlying causes of food insecurity.

-Note: FFP does not expect applicants to invest in each sector equally.
+FFP does not expect applicants to invest in each sector equally.
+Rather, investments should be targeted toward those sectors where the activity can realistically achieve transformational yet sustainable improvements in food security.
+Priority should be placed on those interventions that specifically target the factors that are most limiting to sustainably improving long-term food security for each targeted sub population, rather than targeting every single factor identically without regard to how limiting that factor is.
 Applicants must explain, in their review of the context and development of their ToC, how they have selectively prioritized which interventions are best suited to the applicant's strengths, and which will most effectively reach the activity's intended outcomes as described in their ToC.

-Note: FFP requires that applicants submit proposed implementation plans for specific construction activities, including:
+FFP requires that applicants submit proposed implementation plans for specific construction activities, including: